Wang Hsing-ching: Background

-Wang earned his undergraduate degree in the School for Forestry and Resource Conservation, from National Taiwan University and a doctorate degree in Chinese Culture University.
+Wang was born in 1946.
+He earned his undergraduate degree in the School for Forestry and Resource Conservation, from National Taiwan University and a doctorate degree at Chinese Culture University.
 The Senkaku (Diaoyutai) Island incident made Wang reach an epiphany to become a journalist.
 During that period, Wang abandoned his overseas study plan and stayed in Taiwan, starting his career.
 His first journalist job was at the Taiwanese newspaper National Evening News (民族晚報).
-In the 1970s, Wang was a reporter for the Taiwan Times, and afterwards worked as a writer, vice general editor, and general editor in The China Times (中國時報).
-Although he never received technical university training in journalism, he has more than twenty years of experience in the mass media as a news commentator.
+In the 1970s, Wang was a reporter for the Taiwan Times, and afterwards worked as a writer, vice-general editor, and general editor in The China Times (中國時報).
+Although he had never received technical university training in journalism, he had more than twenty years of experience in the mass media as a news commentator.

 Style and major themes of writing

 Wang, as an author, began with topics mainly concerned about cultural changes, political changes, and the controversies in society.
-His early works are based on the themes of describing and criticizing cultures and politics, e.g. Diguo zhuyi yu Taiwan duli yundong (帝國主義與臺灣獨立運動).
+His early works were based on the themes of describing and criticizing cultures and politics, e.g. Diguo zhuyi yu Taiwan duli yundong (帝國主義與臺灣獨立運動).
 Later in his career, he started publishing critical book reviews.
-Recently, Wang has published a series of books about "Language".
-Magical Eyes, his latest book, (魔幻之眼) is his first published work in the book commentary collection.
-As a tutor through writing, his analysis focuses on culture, history, thoughts, politics, etc.
+Towards his death, Wang published a series of books about "Language".
+Magical Eyes, his last book, (魔幻之眼) is his first published work in the book commentary collection.
+As a tutor through writing, his analysis focused on culture, history, thoughts, politics, etc.

 Contributions to journalism

-Wang has never been shy expressing his critical opinions on current affairs.
-In the summer of 2004, he attended a forum in the Hong Kong Convention and Exhibition Center concerning the political issues in Taiwan and the relation across the Taiwan Strait after the Presidential election.
+Wang was never shy about expressing his critical opinions on current affairs.
+In the summer of 2004, he attended a forum in the Hong Kong Convention and Exhibition Centre concerning the political issues in Taiwan and relations across the Taiwan Strait after the presidential election.
 He suggested that the two shores of the Strait should make positive interactions in order to solve the rational problems.

-As a journalist and the chief writer of The Journalist magazine, he has his own independent analysis towards the political issues.
-Not long after President Chen Shuibien gave the speech of "One State on Each Side", he wrote critics on it, which was exactly to the point, "democracy in Taiwan is already moving towards a new and populist type of soft politics of terror".
+As a journalist and the chief writer of The Journalist magazine, he had his own independent analysis towards political issues.
+Not long after President Chen Shuibien gave the speech of "One State on Each Side", he wrote critiques on it, which were exactly to the point, "democracy in Taiwan is already moving towards a new and populist type of soft politics of terror".